am-eskandari/comp2216-user-guide-project/docs/formatting-tables.md

 ## Creating a Table

 Before you can start analyzing data using Tables, you need to have a dataset to work with.
 We will assume you have an Excel dataset ready for this guide.
-Feel free to use our sample table if you do not have a table to work with.
 !!!
-Note "Sample Dataset"
+Note "Sample dataset used in our examples"

     ### Fruits Prices